-YES Any effort made to improve your ability to recognise Less than 7 and deal with stress will help promote balance in your life.
+Any effort made to improve your ability to recognise and deal with stress will help promote balance in your life.

-YES You are on the right track!
+YES 7 or more You are on the right track!
 Share your ability to balance farm stress through difficult times with friends, family and community members.
-Be aware there can be a big difference between knowing what to do and doing it.
+Be aware there can be a big difference between knowing what to do and doing